SwiftDevStudent/Swiftdev.dev/privacy-policy.md

+# Libraried - SwiftUI Components
 ## Privacy Policy

 We believe privacy is a fundamental human right.

-With Bizit you don't have anything to worry about, we don't collect any data!
+With Libraried you don't have anything to worry about, we don't collect any data!
 Protecting your privacy is all about having control over your data.

-At Bizit, we help you control and protect what's yours: It's Your Data.
+At Libraried, we help you control and protect what's yours: It's Your Data.
 Not Big Data!